dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 The provider is capable of reading configuration values into an array for binding to a POCO array.

-When reading from a configuration source that allows keys to contain colon (`:`) separators, a numeric key segment is used to distinguish the keys that make up an array (`:0:`, `:1:`, … `:{n}:`).
+When reading from a configuration source that allows keys to contain colon (`:`) separators, a numeric key segment is used to distinguish the keys that make up an array (`:0:`, `:1:`, &hellip; `:{n}:`).
 For more information, see [Configuration: Bind an array to a class](xref:fundamentals/configuration/index#bind-an-array-to-a-class).

 Azure Key Vault keys can't use a colon as a separator.
 The approach described in this topic uses double dashes (`--`) as a separator for hierarchical values (sections).
 Array keys are stored in Azure Key Vault with double dashes and numeric key segments (`--0--`, `--1--`, &hellip; `--{n}--`).